IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

 1. Install the Zowe CLI and cics-deploy plugin by following the steps in [Installation](cdp-Installation).

-2. Create Zowe CLI profiles for z/OSMF, SSH, and cics-deploy by following the steps in [Create Zowe CLI profiles](cdp-Create-Zowe-CLI-profiles).
+2. Create Zowe CLI profiles for z/OSMF, SSH, cics-deploy, and CICS by following the steps in [Create Zowe CLI profiles](cdp-Create-Zowe-CLI-profiles).

 3. Create a Node.js application using the [Express Application Generator](https://expressjs.com/en/starter/generator.html):